Deep sequence models tend to memorize geometrically; it is unclear why: Introduction

 \subsection{Summary of contributions}

-\begin{enumerate}[leftmargin=0.5cm] \item We isolate a clean, analyzable instance of implicit in-weights reasoning, and contrast the predominant local associative memory against a global geometric view of memory in deep sequence models (simple neural networks, Transformers and Mamba). \item We show why this observation is surprising, arguing that the emergence of the geometric memory over the associative memory cannot be attributed to obvious architectural, optimizational or supervisory pressures. \item We connect the global geometry to the spectral bias of \nodetovec{} dynamics and empirically intuit how it emerges without typically assumed pressures.
-This makes progress towards an open question in \nodetovec{} and highlights significant headroom in the embedding geometry of the current architectures. \end{enumerate}
+\begin{enumerate}[leftmargin=0.5cm] \itemsep{0em} \item We devise a clean instance of implicit in-weights reasoning in deep sequence models that succeeds even without any form of step-wise supervision.
+This isolates a behavior that is hard to explain within the predominant associative view of parametric memory. (\S\ref{sec:experiments}) \item We establish an alternative, global \textit{geometric} view of memory in deep sequence models (simple neural networks, Transformers and Mamba). (\S\ref{sec:competing-views}) \item \looseness-1 We demonstrate why the geometry is surprising: the emergence of geometric over associative memory cannot be attributed to obvious architectural, optimizational or supervisory pressures.
+With this, we formulate a \textit{memorization puzzle} in sequence modeling. (\S\ref{sec:emergence-global-geometry}) \item We connect the global geometry to the spectral bias of 2-layer \nodetovec{} models.
+We empirically intuit how it emerges without typically-assumed pressures, when minimizing the cross-entropy loss.
+This makes progress towards an open question in \nodetovec{}.
+We also highlight significant headroom in the embedding geometry of the current architectures. (\S\ref{sec:geometry-spectral-bias}) \end{enumerate}

 \ifarxiv

 \else \fi